mlacouture/docs/docs/core/additional-tools/xmlserializergenerator-instructions.md

 ### Build and run the application

-Still within the *myApp* folder, run the application via [`dotnet run`](../tools/dotnet-run.md)  and it will automatically load and use the pre-generated serializers at runtime.
+Still within the *MyApp* folder, run the application via [`dotnet run`](../tools/dotnet-run.md)  and it will automatically load and use the pre-generated serializers at runtime.

 Type the following in your console window: